ph1l/pysk/README.md

 # pysk

-ncurses terminal app to display streaming data from a signalk server.
+ncurses terminal app to display streaming data from a [Signal-K][1] Server

 # Requirements